mian-yahya-gul/ai-model-serving-platform/README.md

 Training a model is one part of MLOps — **operating it reliably in production is the harder part**.
 This project focuses entirely on that second half:

 - **REST inference API** built with FastAPI and strict Pydantic request validation (rejects malformed input before it reaches the model)
-- **Prometheus instrumentation** — custom metrics for prediction counts, latency distribution, error rates, and live churn-probability values, exposed on a standard `/metrics` endpoint
+- **Prometheus instrumentation** — custom metrics for prediction counts, latency distribution, error rates, and live churn probability values, exposed on a standard `/metrics` endpoint
-- **Provisioned Grafana dashboard** — auto-loads on startup via Docker volume mounts, no manual dashboard setup required
+- **Provisioned Grafana dashboard** — auto loads on startup via Docker volume mounts, no manual dashboard setup required
 - **Health checks** — a `/health` endpoint plus a Docker `HEALTHCHECK` directive, so orchestrators (Kubernetes, Docker Swarm) can detect a degraded service automatically
 - **Full containerized stack** — API + Prometheus + Grafana orchestrated together with a single `docker-compose up`
 - **CI** — GitHub Actions runs the full test suite and a Docker build on every push

-The model itself is the churn classifier from my [churn-mlops-pipeline](https://github.com/mian-yahya-gul/churn-mlops-pipeline) project, trained on the real IBM Telco Customer Churn dataset — this project picks up where that one ends, focused on what happens *after* a model is trained.
+The model itself is the churn classifier from my [churn-mlops-pipeline](https://github.com/mian-yahya-gul/churn-mlops-pipeline) project, trained on the real IBM Telco Customer Churn dataset, this project picks up where that one ends, focused on what happens *after* a model is trained.

 ## Architecture